ThiagoCasanova/ThiagoCasanova/README.md

-Hello Guys or system.out.println("Hello World") 👋
+Hello Guys or System.out.println("Hello World"); 👋

-My name is Casanova Thiago, and i'm from Brazil(BR).
-I've been working as Assistant Systems in 2021.
-Actually i work as a Data Base Assistant, and my routines are on SAP, PL/SQL, PUTTY, Sometimes on Pycharm or VSCode .
+About Me
+🧒🏻  My name is Thiago Casanova and I'm studying to become a Database Developer 🎓  I'm currently in the fourth semester of Analysys and Devlopment of Systems, at Cesuca University Center.
+📺  In my free time, I like to watch series or movies, pratice exercises or create musics.
+🎵  I also enjoy listening to music.
+✉️  You can shoot me an email at thiagocasanova@outlook.com.br and I'll try to respond as soon as I can.